Archive for March, 2011

 Arguing in support of the federal Defense of Marriage Act, the U.S. Bishops reject the claim that it constitutes unjust discrimination.
 Rather, DOMA recognizes the intrinsic nature of marriage as between one man and one woman.
 Several interfaith leaders joined Catholic representatives in asking the House of Representatives to defend DOMA.

 Let love be sincere; hate what is evil, hold on to what is good.
 Romans 12:9

 (Weekly Date Idea) Find an empty, open church.
 Sit, kneel, explore, pray.
 Let peace and reverence seep into your being.
 Quietly pray for each other.
 If you like, discuss your deepest spiritual beliefs afterwards.

 Are you frugal and your spouse is a spendthrift (or vice versa)?
 Often the frugal partner feels morally superior while the spendthrift feels guilty.
 Agree on how much can be spent without consultation, then stick to it.

 From On Anthropological Foundation of the Family Address of Pope Benedict XVI at the Ecclesial Congress of the Diocese of Rome The family and the Church… are called to collaborate more closely… in the formation of the person and the transmission of the faith.

-Lent begins on Wednesday, March 9.
-The Church calls this a “joyful season” and invites its members to think about and deepen their relationship with God.
+The Church calls Lent a “joyful season” and invites its members to think about and deepen their relationship with God.
 Read more about this wonderful opportunity to prepare for Easter–and for eternal life.